 Only taxis from some major hotels are reliable.

 Driving in the DRC can be dangerous because of aggressive driving practices and low driving standards.
 Most roads are in poor condition with insufficient or non-existent signage and lighting.
 For further advice, see our road travel page.

 Military and police roadblocks are common throughout the country, including in Kinshasa, particularly after dark.
 They may not be clearly marked.
 You may be required to show identification documents, including car registration and ownership papers.
 There have been reports of criminals using roadblocks and posing as police or military personnel to rob travellers.

 There are risks involved in travelling by ferry or boat.
 Many are overloaded, lack necessary lifesaving equipment and are not sea worthy.
 Rail services are also unsafe due to poor safety standards.

 Official clearance from the relevant DRC Ministry or Government Department is required before visiting any mining district.

-The borders with Angola, Rwanda and Burundi can close at short notice.
+The borders with neighbouring countries can close at short notice.
 The border crossing between the DRC and Uganda at Bunagana remains closed due to military action.